FREQUENTLY ASKED QUESTIONS

 Is information the same for day campers as for resident camp?

 We view day campers as the same as resident campers, but they get to sleep at home at night.
 Drop off is Monday at 8:30 am, and pick up is between 5:30 and 5:45 pm.
-Each day, the camper is assigned a residential cabin and spends the day with them.
+Most weeks, the day camper is assigned a residential cabin and spends the day with them.
+If in a given week, there are many day campers the same age, we may assign them their own cabin and keep them as a group.
 Lunch is provided in our dining services.
 Day campers need to bring the things they need each day: a towel, bathing suit, drink bottle, poncho or rain jacket, and a sense of fun and adventure.

 HOMESICKNESS PREVENTION